tarantool/doc/doc/release/new-policy.rst

 #.
 Nightly build (``MAJOR.MINOR.PATCH-dev``)

 A release series goes through a set of alpha, beta and release candidate versions and eventually gets released.
-During early development, there are alpha, beta and release candidates.
+During early development stage, there are alpha, beta and release candidates.
 Also, a release candidate can be published during the support stage (``3.2.0-rcN``).

 For example: